 The Admin is One-man Army

-Yes, Discover Bhubaneswar is effectively one-man army, maintained by its admin himself.
-He is the only person who decides the content, posts it and moderates users’ comments, everything on his own.
-He takes pictures (mostly with his phone) while he is out for work and then posts them on DB Fanpage when he feels like.
+Yes, Discover Bhubaneswar is, effectively, a one-man army, maintained by its admin himself.
+He is the only person who decides the content, posts it, and moderates users’ comments, everything on his own.
+He takes pictures (mostly with his phone) while he is out for work and then posts them on DB Fanpage when he feels like it.
 Therefore, the liability pertaining to the validity and credibility of the content on DB is the sole discretion of the admin.
-Sometimes, he posts updates that he thinks right, regardless of the validity of the sources.
+Sometimes, he posts updates that he thinks are right, regardless of the validity of the sources.
 He is not a populist, he is a rebel.

-If you have been active on DB for a while, you should know the admin spends nearly 25% of this work hours in keeping the community alive and kicking.
-The admin is the founder, pioneer and future of DB unless he dies prematurely 🙂
+If you have been active on DB for a while, you should know the admin spends nearly 25% of these work hours in keeping the community alive and kicking.
+The admin is the founder, pioneer, and future of DB unless he dies prematurely 🙂

 Therefore, the word “WE” is his creative imagination to make the fans think that DB is a collective endeavor, while it is clearly NOT.

 Most of The Pics Captured with Cellphone Cam

 Most of the pics (nearly 70%) published on DB have been taken with a cellphone (iPhone).
 Because the quality of the camera is so good, it’s hard for a normal user to tell the difference.
 It’s practically impossible for a full-time entrepreneur to go out with his camera on a daily basis and capture pics to post on DB.
 Most of the pics, therefore, have been taken off the cuff and posted to DB on the spot or afterward.